 This is particularly helpful for a variety of reasons:

-it's a very secure way to publish documents for internal use only, as it requires authentication.
-No one else will have access to the flipbooks that you shared with your readers besides them.
+It's a very secure way to publish documents for internal use only, as it requires authentication.

-you can track individual reader statistics for a clear picture of how people are interacting with each one of your catalogs that you have shared with them.
+As part of the Enterprise plan, you can track individual reader statistics for a clear picture of how people are interacting with each one of the publications that you have shared with them.

 If this sounds like something you'd be interested in, make sure you contact one of our account managers.